The best nighttime nappies 2024

 Why is my child not ready to be potty trained at night?

 According to the NHS, “most children can control their bowels before their bladder.”
-So, by age one, most babies have stopped doing poos at night, by age two, some children will be dry during the day, and by age three, nine out of 10 children will be dry most days but can still have the odd accident, and by age four are most children reliably dry during the day.
+So, by age one, most babies have stopped pooing at night.
+By age two, some children will be dry during the day, and by age three, nine out of 10 children will be dry most days but can still have the odd accident, and by age four, most children reliably dry during the day.

 “It usually takes a little longer for children to learn to stay dry throughout the night," says Amanda.
 "Although most learn this between the ages of three and five, up to one in five children aged five sometimes wet the bed.
 Most parents start thinking about potty training when their child is between two and two and a half, but there's no perfect time.”